laanp/Icarus_Bases/README.md

 Bases should be forward compatible with all versions of Icarus.

 ### Description:
-Welcome to my laanp_Icarus_Bases reposititory on github!
+Welcome to my laanp_Icarus_Bases repository on github!

 This is currently under construction, but stay tuned and visit often to see updates.